Dynamical error reshaping for dual-rail erasure qubits

 where $g(t)$, $\varphi(t)$ and $\delta(t)$ are the strength, the phase and the detuning of the BS interaction, respectively, $a$ ($a^{\dagger}$) and $b$ ($b^{\dagger}$) are the annihilation (creation) operators acting on the two bosonic modes, $\chi$ is the strength of the dispersive interaction between the ancilla (in the $\textsl{g}$-$f$ manifold) and mode $a$, and $\{X_2,Y_2,Z_2\}$ are the Pauli matrices in the two-level subspace defined by the ground $\ket{\textsl{g}}$ and second excited $\ket{f}$ levels of the ancilla (e.g. $Z_2 \equiv \ket{\textsl{g}}\bra{\textsl{g}} - \ket{f}\bra{f} $).
-The intermediate first excited state $\ket{e}$ is reserved for the error-detection of a single ancilla decay event \cite{Rosenblum2018, Reinhold2020}.\\ As shown in Refs. \cite{Tsunoda2023,Teoh2023}, by setting $\delta=0$, $\varphi=0$, and $g = \frac{\sqrt{3}}{2}\chi$ in Eq.~\eqref{eq:dual_rail_hamiltonian}, and letting the system evolve for $T_g = \frac{2\pi}{\chi}$, the evolution operator becomes
+The intermediate first excited state $\ket{e}$ is reserved for the error-detection of a single ancilla decay event \cite{Rosenblum2018, Reinhold2020}.\\ As shown in Refs. \cite{Tsunoda2023,Teoh2023}, by setting $\delta=0$, $\varphi=0$, and $g = \frac{\sqrt{3}}{2}\chi$ in Eq.~\eqref{eq:dual_rail_hamiltonian}, and letting the system evolve for $T_g = \frac{2\pi}{|\chi|}$, the evolution operator becomes

 which is the controlled joint parity unitary.
 This is a single-shot operation that rotates the ancilla about the $z$-axis conditionally on the parity of the total photon number in the cavities.
 Therefore, by preparing the ancilla in $\ket{+}=(\ket{\textsl{g}}+ \ket{f})/\sqrt{2}$, then applying $\widetilde{U}_{\rm JP}$, and finally performing a Hadamard on the ancilla followed by a measurement, a quantum non-demolition measurement is performed that detects whether an erasure has occurred.
-However, Eq.~\eqref{eq:dual_rail_hamiltonian} does not account for transmon-induced dephasing noise, which can produce an incorrect measurement outcome, leading to an unnecessary reset of the DR qubit state or an undetected erasure.
-We quantify this effect using the average gate fidelity \cite{Nielsen2002, Pedersen2007}:
+However, Eq.~\eqref{eq:dual_rail_hamiltonian} does not account for transmon-induced dephasing noise, which can produce an incorrect measurement outcome, leading to an unnecessary reset of the DR qubit state or an undetected erasure. \Filippos{A faithful metric for capturing parity measurement failures is given by} the average gate fidelity \Filippos{(see Fig. S3 in \cite{SI})} \cite{Nielsen2002, Pedersen2007}: